Graph sub-sampling for divide-and-conquer algorithms in large networks: Methodology

-where $1\leq \beta\leq B$ is a tuning parameter.
-The combined estimator $\hat C$ is the proportion of sub-samples where nodes $i$ and $j$ were both sampled and assigned to the same community.
-We compute this quantity, however, only for the node pairs which were sampled a sufficient number of times ($>\beta$ times), otherwise the estimate is set to 0.
-Lastly, we can apply a clustering algorithm, e.g., $k$-means, to $\hat C$ in order to obtain the final community membership vector.
+where $\mathbb I(\cdot)$ is the indicator function, and $1\leq \beta\leq B$ is a tuning parameter.
+The combined estimator $\hat \bC$ is the proportion of sub-samples where nodes $i$ and $j$ were both sampled and assigned to the same community.
+We only compute this quantity, however, for node pairs which were sampled a sufficient number of times ($>\beta$ times), otherwise the estimate is set to 0.
+Lastly, we can apply a clustering algorithm, e.g., $k$-means, to $\hat \bC$ in order to obtain the final community membership vector.
 The full algorithm is reported in Algorithm 1.

-The key advantage of this algorithm is that it estimates $C$, the clustering matrix, instead of directly estimating the community memberships $Z$, as the clustering matrix is independent of label permutations.
+The key advantage of this algorithm is that it estimates $\bC$, the clustering matrix, instead of directly estimating the community memberships $\bZ$, as the clustering matrix is independent of label permutations.
 Moreover, the estimate of $\hat C_{ij}$ is intuitive, namely the number of times nodes $i$ and $j$ were assigned to the same community divided by the number of times they were sampled together, given they were sampled together a sufficient number of times.
 Checking if $N_{ij}>\beta$ acts as a smoothing step by discarding the estimates for node pairs which only appeared in a few sub-graphs.
 Of course, $\beta$ is a tuning parameter that must be chosen by the user.
-As suggested by the authors, we set $\beta$ to be the 40th percentile of $N_{ij}$.
+As suggested by the authors of $\mathsf{PACE}$, we set $\beta$ to be the 40th percentile of $N_{ij}$.
+Additionally, note that the final $k$-means clustering step could fail by providing zero- or one-node clusters, which is a limitation of this method.

 The main focus of this paper is the sub-sampling step of the divide-and-conquer algorithm, a topic that the authors of $\mathsf{PACE}$ give some attention too (see Section 2.3 of \cite{mukherjee2021two}).
-In particular, they suggest randomly sampling nodes, finding $h$-hop neighbors, onion neighborhoods or sub-graphs with roots at high degree nodes as possible sub-sampling schemes, but for nearly all experiments, they simply use random node sampling.
-Finally, note that \cite{mukherjee2021two} also propose another divide-and-conquer algorithm, $\mathsf{GALE}$, but for simplicity we will only consider $\mathsf{PACE}$.
-Indeed, in general the authors showed the superior performance of $\mathsf{PACE}$ compared to $\mathsf{GALE}$, as well as $\mathsf{GALE}$ performing best with random node sampling.
+In particular, as possible sub-sampling schemes, they suggest: randomly sampling nodes; randomly sampling a node and including all of its neighbors within distance $h$ for some integer $h$ ($h$-hop neighborhoods); $1$-hop neighborhoods but removing the root node (ego neighborhoods); randomly sampling a node, including all of its neighbors and all of the neighbors of the neighbors, etc. (onion neighborhoods); or sampling sub-graphs with roots at high degree nodes.
+For most experiments, the authors employ random node sampling.